 Vision North Texas

-Vision North Texas is an award winning partnership of private, public, and academic organizations making an important contribution to the future quality of life, economic desirability and long-term sustainability of the 16-county North Central Texas region.
-It is increasing public awareness about important regional land use issues that affect mobility, air quality, water supply and other economic and environmental resources.
+Vision North Texas was an award winning partnership of private, public, and academic organizations making an important contribution to the future quality of life, economic desirability and long-term sustainability of the 16-county North Central Texas region.
+It increased public awareness about important regional land use issues that affect mobility, air quality, water supply and other economic and environmental resources.

 North Texas 2050